Newber0/Automatic-Alzheimers-Brain-MRI-Classification/README.md

 It is important to note that the purpose of this project is to compare registration methods, therefore no major fine tuning of the network took place, and a rather simplistic network was used to accentuate the differences.

 We chose to construct one network for each comparison, for each registration method, meaning 5 times 4 networks for a total of 20 networks.
 All draw from different sources and output to different source, but the general code is the same.
 The exception are the multiclass networks, which had to be changed to accept multiple classes.
 Here we will show the ADvsCN and ADvsCNvsMCI networks for the Affine registration method, but all other networks can be found in this repository as well.
 Here we utilize the Keras package found [here](https://keras.io/).
+Also note that an additional model with unregistered data was used as well.
+This would act as a baseline.

 ```
 #Affine Data ADvsCN CNN